dgerabagi/data-curation-environment/flattened_repo.md

 -   **Initial Problem:** Flattening a folder containing images (`.png`, `.gif`) resulted in binary gibberish being written to `flattened_repo.md`.
 -   **Initial Solution (C43):** Prevent selection of binary files by disabling their checkboxes.
 -   **Refined Requirement (C46):** The user realized they *do* want to capture the existence and properties of these files (e.g., path, size) as part of the context, just not their content.
+-   **Refined Requirement (C47):** The metadata should be richer, including name, directory, dimensions, and file type, and be presented in a structured format.

 ## 3. The New Strategy